 The traditional colours of Mardi Gras were initiated by the Rex Krewe in 1872.
-The reasons the Rex King chose purple “justice”, gold “power” and green “faith,” are commonly thought to be the influence of visiting Russian Grand Duke Alexei Alexandrovich Romanoff.
-However recent research by a local historian debunks this theory and suggests that the colours were chosen according to the traditional rules and fashions of heraldry (coat of arms) and vexillology (flag design).
+Purple symbolises “justice”, gold for “power” and green represents “faith.”
+It is commonly thought that the Rex King chose these colours under the influence of visiting Russian Grand Duke Alexei Alexandrovich Romanoff.
+However, recent research by a local historian debunks this theory.
+Instead, it suggests that the colours were chosen according to traditional rules and fashions of heraldry (coat of arms) and vexillology (flag design).

 Masqued balls for everyone

 Masks were initially worn during Carnival to level out the playing field between the princes and paupers.
 This Mardi Gras tradition allowed participants to behave outside their usual social and class constraints.
 Under the cover of anonymity. they could mingle with those from the other side of the tracks.

 Krewe members who ride parade floats must wear a mask as dictated by an outdated Louisiana law.
 Conversely, for the general public masks, hoods and facial disguises are illegal in public places, except on the day of Mardi Gras.

 New Orleans’ mixed cultural heritage makes for great food and some stunning architecture.
 Founded by the French, the Big Easy passed through 40-years of Spanish rule on its way to becoming part of the United States in the Louisiana Purchase.

 Hurricanes and fires demolished large parts of the city on several occasions.
 Each time it was rebuilt and repaired in the style of its governing nation and influential occupants at the time.
 Balconies and galleries embellished with filigree ironwork create some of the most picturesque streetscapes.
 They also make for vantage points to enjoy the festive crowd and toss throws during Carnival season.